-At the University of Michigan, HKN is composed of the top electrical, computer, and computer science engineers in the College of Engineering and the College of Literature, Science & the Arts.
+At the University of Michigan, HKN is composed of the top electrical and computer engineers and computer and data scientists in the College of Engineering and the College of Literature, Science & the Arts.
 Students that are either in the top 1/4 of their junior class or 1/3 of their senior class are invited to join each semester.

 We are college students and we like to have fun!
 Each semester we have tons of social events to mingle with other members of HKN and meet students in other student organizations.
 Some of our favorite socials include: Whirlyball, bowling, TGs (bar nights), karaoke, and laser tag.